hyperboria/docs/install/fedora.md

 overall configuration.
 Each node only needs a connection to one or more peers (that can be reused) to get things started.

-Cjdns, however, goes
-much further than tinc.
+With cjdns, however, things are much better than with tinc.
 On a local LAN or mesh with broadcast, it is zero configuration.
 Peers are automatically discovered via the 0xFC00 layer 2 protocol.
 There is no shared configuration - the only thing required is adding one or more (for redundancy) internet peers when no peers on the local LAN or mesh are available.